 - 5. Configure authentication order.
-For more information, see Managing Authentication Order below. - 6.
+For more information, see Managing Authentication Order on the next page. - 6.
 Click Submit.

 Managing Authentication Order

 The ARM lets you manage the authentication order for LDAP | RADIUS authentication.

 You can define whether the ARM will first check the external service (LDAP | RADIUS), or the local database (the Operators page); the default behavior is to first check the external service.